Unpacking Security Scanners for GitHub Actions Workflows: Workflow Security Scanners under Study

 \subsection{Sourcing Open Source Workflow Security Scanners}

 The number and types of attacks against \ghaworkflows evolve fast and so does the landscape of workflow scanners.
 Consequently, we adopt an inclusive and exploratory approach to collect scanners.
-We concentrate on tools that analyze workflows statically, as this is state of the art for scanning continuous integration workflows \cite{gu2023intrusion}.
-We only collect tools that are open-source, to ensure accessibility, transparency, and reproducibility of our experiments.
+We concentrate on scanners that analyze workflows statically, as this is the state-of-the-art for scanning continuous integration workflows \cite{gu2023intrusion}.
+We only collect scanners that are open-source, to ensure accessibility, transparency, and reproducibility of our experiments.

 To ensure a wide coverage, our initial collection process draws on different sources and discovery methods.
-First, we look for tools in the security and software engineering literature.
-We search the proceedings of the following conferences: ICSE, ASE, FSE, ICSME, S\&P, Usenix security, and CCS.
-We focus on the past 5 years and use the following queries ``GitHub Action'', ``continuous integration'', ``workflow''.
-We collect 39 papers and review each paper to determine if they propose a new tool or if they use an existing tool.
-We keep 14 papers, which refer to 11 different workflow security scanners, among which 4 propose new tools.
-Second, we explore Github.
-We search repositories tagged with the following topics:\texttt{github-actions security}, \texttt{supply-chain-security}, \texttt{devsecops}, \texttt{ci-cd}/\texttt{cicd}, \texttt{security-tools}, \texttt{scanner}, \texttt{dependency-security}.
-These tags often aggregate community-maintained tools or best-practice implementations.
-We extract 10 workflow security tools.
+First, we look for scanners in the security and software engineering literature.
+We search the proceedings of the following conferences: ICSE, ASE, FSE, ICSME, S\&P, USENIX security, and CCS.
+We focus on the past 5 years and use the following queries ``\textit{GitHub Action}'', ``\textit{continuous integration}'', ``\textit{workflow}''.
+We collect 39 papers and review each paper to determine if they propose a new scanner or if they use an existing scanner.
+We keep 14 papers, which refer to 11 different workflow security scanners, among which 4 propose new scanners.
+Second, we search GitHub repositories tagged with the following topics: \texttt{github-actions security}, \texttt{supply-chain-security}, \texttt{devsecops}, \texttt{ci-cd}/\texttt{cicd}, \texttt{security-tools}, \texttt{scanner}, \texttt{dependency-security}.
+These tags often aggregate community-maintained scanners or best-practice implementations.
+We extract 10 workflow security scanners.
 Third, we explore the grey literature.
 We go through 28 case studies, and blog articles published by organizations that are actively involved in software security, CI/CD tooling, and open-source security auditing.
-We identify 5 new tools through this process.
-We also analyze the popular Reddit communities related to our study: \texttt{r/devops}, \texttt{r/github}, \texttt{r/cybersecurity}, \texttt{r/devsecops}, \texttt{r/pwnhub}, and extract 4 workflow security tools.
+We identify 5 new scanners through this process.
+We also analyze the popular Reddit communities related to our study: \texttt{r/devops}, \texttt{r/github}, \texttt{r/cybersecurity}, \texttt{r/devsecops}, \texttt{r/pwnhub}, and extract 4 workflow security scanners.

-This broad collection phase provide a list of 30 distinct scanners explicitly designed to secure \ghas workflows.
+This broad collection phase provides a list of 30 distinct scanners explicitly designed to secure \ghas workflows.
 Next, we analyze and curate this initial list for the purpose of our study.